 A measure must be revoked immediately if, after it has been granted, a security is provided that satisfies the purpose of the measure.
-4 Is there a possibility of appeal against the measure?

 A matter involving precautionary measures must be settled by decision both when it arises as a procedural issue in connection with the trying of a case and when the issue of precautionary measures is independent.